Efficient Data Analytics on Augmented Similarity Triplets: Results and Discussion

 \subsection{Centrality and Median}

 We demonstrate the quality of approximate centrality by showing the rank correlation between the true centrality vector $cent$ computed from $\mathcal{S}$ and the approximate centrality vectors ($cent'_K$ and $cent'_{K^*}$ computed from $K$ and $K^*$ respectively).
-In Figure \ref{fig:centrality_rank_correlation}, the average rank correlation approaches $1$ with increasing number of triplets and augmentation helps in improving the rank correlation in most of the cases.
+In Figure~\ref{fig:centrality_rank_correlation}, the average rank correlation approaches $1$ with the increasing number of triplets and augmentation helps in improving the rank correlation in most of the cases.
 We use centrality vectors to compute the median of the dataset.
-Let median$_{true}$ be the median computed from the $cent$ and median$_{\cT}$ and median$_{\cT^*}$ are computed from the $cent'_K$ and $cent'_{K^*}$ respectively.
-To show that the approximate median lies close to median$_{true}$, we plot the $cent$ vector in the decreasing order and show $cent$ values of median$_{true}$, median$_{\cT}$ and median$_{\cT^*}$ (see Figure \ref{fig:median_analytics}).
-Note that the median$_{true}$ has the maximum $cent$ value.
-Based on $cent$ values, we show that median$_{\cT}$ and median$_{\cT^*}$ also lie close to the median$_{true}$.
-It is clear form the results that median$_{\cT^*}$ is closer to median$_{true}$ as compared to median$_{\cT}$. \pgfplotsset{title style={at={(0.82,-0.1)}}} \pgfplotsset{compat=1.5}